My Main Page with Links to My Other

 work to come out of the ethics of care vicinity.
 Rather than claim care,

-deontology, and consequentialism are constantly at odds, as some do, Blustein
+deontology, and consequentialism are constantly at odds, Blustein

 attempts a three-way dovetail.
-The dovetail does not always succeed, but Bluestein delivers many good and fascinating ideas, arguing that we should value individuals for more than their status, talents or what they can do for us.
+Bluestein delivers many good ideas, arguing that we should value individuals for more than their status, talents, and willingness to do things for us.

 The author covers what caring is